tiepdotme/samwize.com/programmer-quotes.md

 > Any code of your own that you haven't looked at for six or more months might as well have been written by someone else.

 > Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
-(Bill Gates)

 > Programming is like sex.
 One mistake and you have to support it for the rest of your life.